FredPont/Data_Lister/README.md

 ```

 ### GUI
-By default the software start in GUI mode
+By default the software start in GUI mode.

 For a basic usage all the settings are in the "home" tab.
 Choose the directory to scan, the CSV output, the deepness level and click on the "Make csv table" button.